HouzuoGuo/laitos/doc/[App]-phone-home-telemetry-handler.md

 Here are the 9 fields:

 1. Host name.
-2. An app command that the monitored subject would like laitos server to run (e.g. `MessageProcessorFiltersPasswordPIN .s echo 123`).
+2. An app command that the monitored subject would like laitos server to run (e.g. `MessageProcessorFiltersPassword .s echo 123`).
-3. The app command that the laitos server previously asked the monitored subject to run (e.g. `PhoneHomePasswordPIN.s echo 456`).
+3. The app command that the laitos server previously asked the monitored subject to run (e.g. `PhoneHomePassword.s echo 456`).
 4. Monitored subject's response in response to the command from 3rd field (e.g. `456`).
 5. Platform name - `GOOS-GOARCH` (e.g. `linux-amd64`).
 6. Comment - program status, system load and memory usage, etc. This comment text is identical to the output of `.e info` from